 b) What if the conditions on the accused conflict with an order from Family Court?

-c) Will anyone watch the accused before the trial?
+c) Will anyone make sure that the accused is following the conditions of their release before the trial?

-The Court may also decide that someone must watch what the accused is doing when he or she has been released before trial.
+The Court may also decide that someone must watch what the accused is doing when they have been released before trial.
 This person is called a Surety and is often someone the accused knows.
 The Surety may have to promise to pay a money deposit before the accused is released.
 The Surety must tell the police if the accused breaks any of the Conditions of Release.
 If you know your abuser has broken any of the conditions, you should tell the police or Victim/ Witness Assistance Worker, or Crown Counsel.
 It is not necessary to tell the Surety.

 d) What happens if the accused does not follow the Conditions of Release?